Welcome to the Column Commercial Partners Online Resources Library

 Letter of Intent

-A written statement saying that two parties are negotiating an agreement for a space of building.
-It might be signed by both parties, indicating that the agreement will go forward with provisions, or just by one party, when they are indicating that they would accept an offer based on certain term
+A written statement saying that two parties are negotiating an agreement for a space in the building.
+It might be signed by both parties, indicating that the agreement will go forward with provisions, or just by one party, when they are indicating that they would accept an offer based on a certain term.

-Usually the step that occurs before the lease is actually signed.
-Is where a landlord offers terms to a tenant, or tenant tentatively agrees to terms of lease or sale.
+Usually, the step that occurs before the lease is actually signed.
+This is where a landlord offers terms to a tenant, or a tenant tentatively agrees to terms of lease or sale.

 Net Operating Income (NOI)